Silicone Addition Clear 0 Supersoft Set

 The Silicones Clear 0 Supersoft Set is a two component Poly-addition-silicone which cures at room temperature.
 After mixture, the Silicones have good liquid qualities and are crystal clear.
 In time the hardened silicones will become a little yellowish, but will not lose its transparency.

 Due the low shrinkage and clear properties this silicones are ideal for encapsulating or potting of electronics and optical elements.
-The silicone will result in a little tacky, stiff but soft gel.
+The silicone will result in a stiff but soft gel, with a tacky feel.

 Mixture ratio (weight)